jsksxs360/prompt-event-coref-emnlp2023/README.md

 }
 ```

-First, you need to create a CorefPrompt model by loading our provided checkpoint *coref-prompt-large* (can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1XoJBHIEaCbH8bf0Sdd9vJVqNRS6r9SUV?usp=share_link)):
+First, we need to create a CorefPrompt model by loading our provided checkpoint *coref-prompt-large* (can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1XoJBHIEaCbH8bf0Sdd9vJVqNRS6r9SUV?usp=share_link)):

 ```python
 from corefprompt import CorefPrompt